Methylene Blue and Alzheimer’s Disease: Present Research and Prospects for the Future

 By understanding the intricate mechanisms at play within our brains, we move closer to developing effective treatments that could slow or even halt the progression of Alzheimer’s disease.

-In serving others through scientific discovery and innovation, we have the opportunity to make a meaningful difference in countless lives touched by this devastating illness.
+In serving others through scientific and innovation, we have the opportunity to make a meaningful difference in countless lives touched by this devastating illness.

 Alzheimer’s Disease: An Overview